 Besides completing the online application, what else do I need to do?

-Once your application is submitted, you may begin submitting your Professional Portfolio (see website for details).
+Once your application is submitted, you may submit your Professional Portfolio (see website for details).
 At some point you will receive an electronic Questionnaire.
 This is an important document and should be completed thoughtfully and accurately.
 At some point in the process, you will be instructed on our electronic reference checking program.
 The Professional Portfolio will include:

 - Resume - list all education and experience, including dates.